Dr Morton's Terms and Conditions

 - 10.1.
 The confidentiality of Customer information is of paramount concern to Dr Morton's.
 Customer data held by Dr Morton's is highly secure.
 Information which you submit is protected by high level industry standard security measures similar to those used in internet banking.
 Security measures in place have been tested against attack by hackers.

 - 10.2.
-Dr Morton's will store and process data which you give us in accordance with the UK Data Protection Act 1998.
+Dr Morton's will store and process data which you give us in accordance with the UK Data Protection Act 1998 and the GDPR regulations which came into force on 25 May 2018.
+Medical records will be stored securely for at least 10 years even if a customer leaves the service, as evidence of previous clinical care.

 - 10.3.
 Customer information held on our database is only accessible by the Customer or Dr Morton's medical or administrative staff each of whom may only access such data by using their user name and password.